AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 ## What's next

-This section includes more advanced push notification features.
-You can implement these features based on your needs, such as redirecting to an event page via push notifications.
+This section includes more advanced push notification features that you can use to implement additional functions if needed, such as redirecting to an event page via push notifications.

 ### Custom fields